erickbytes/lofipython/content/blog/how-to-share-a-google-calendar-event-url.rst

       dates: set the date and time of event, start_datetime/end_datetime
       details: include info about the event
       location: url to webcast, call or physical location name
-      ctz: set the time zone by its name, ex: "America/New_York"
+      ctz: set the time zone by its name, ex: America/New_York
       recur: set recurring invite ex: RRULE:FREQ%3DWEEKLY;INTERVAL%3D3
       crm: if Free, Busy, or Out of Office.
 AVAILABLE, BUSY or BLOCKING
       add: add a list of guests by email, ex: elf1@example.com,elf2@example.com
       """
-      payload = {
+      parameters = {
          "action": "TEMPLATE",
          "text": "Title of Event",
          "dates": "20240504T123000Z/20240504T133000Z",